You are here: Home » News » Product News » Top Types of Belt Conveyors And Their Uses

 Industry Standards

-• Usually follows ISO 5048 for handling equipment.
+• Typically complies with ISO 5048 for continuous mechanical handling equipment

 Underground Belt Conveyor